Professor of Nutrition

 In 2014 Elaine was appointed as a Member of the New Zealand Order of Merit (MNZM) for services to health.

 - Mentorship and moderation of the Certificate in Pacific Nutrition with Pacific Heartbeat, National Heart Foundation

-Dr Rush has research expertise in the measurement of body composition, energy expenditure, physical activity, nutrition and risk factors for disease.
-A particular interest in ethnic differences among Maori, Pacific Island, European, Chinese and Indian populations in New Zealand has led to over 75 peer reviewed publications.
-Elaine also serves on the Councils of a number of nutrition and obesity organisations and is the New Zealand representative for the International Association for the Study of Obesity, IASO.
+Elaine has research expertise in the measurement of body composition, energy expenditure, physical activity, nutrition and risk factors for disease.
+A particular interest in ethnic differences, particularly among Maori, Pacific Island, European, Chinese and Indian populations in New Zealand, has led to over 150 peer reviewed publications.
+Elaine also serves on the council of a number of nutrition and obesity organisations and is the New Zealand representative for the International Association for the Study of Obesity, IASO.
 She has been an expert consultant for the World Health Organisation and the International Atomic Energy Agency in Nutrition and Health.

 Current Research Projects:

 - Pacific Islands Families Study.
 Understanding growth from birth to 14 years.
 Funded by the Health Research Council.

 - Evaluation of the Under 5s Energize: A Ministry of Health project aimed at improving the maternal and early childhood nutrition and physical activity.